 The parent or guardian must notify the school in the event of a student absence.
 A telephone message to the school is preferred.
-The school office is open between 7:30 AM - 3:30 PM, Monday through Friday to call in an absence.
-If however, the parent or guardian is unable to call during those hours, voice mail is available.
+The school office is open between 7:30 AM - 4:00 PM, Monday through Friday to call in an absence.
+If, however, the parent or guardian is unable to call during those hours, voice mail is available.
 You may leave a message at any time.
 If a call is not made, a note must be sent with the student when the student returns to school.
-Phone calls will be made to a parent whose student has not been excused and is not in school.
+Text messages will be sent to a parent/guardian whose student has not been excused and is not in school.
 Calls may also be made to verify an excused absence for the day.
 If the school is unable to reach a parent and the parent/guardian fails to notify the school within 24 hours of the absence, the absence will be recorded as unexcused.